timothyvermeiren/tableau-dashbhoarder/README.md

 # tableau-dashbhoarder
-Hoards dashboards from Tableau Server or Tableau Cloud, to local images.
+"Hoards" dashboards from Tableau Server or Tableau Cloud, to local images.
 In other words, kind of an automated downloader of Tableau dashboards.

+Why?
+I use them to display a dashboard at home on a small display attached to a Raspberry Pi Zero W. It could technically display the interactive, embedded dashboard on a web page, but the Pi Zero W is a very lightweight computer.
+Hence, it is much faster to take the "lightweight approach" where the image gets downloaded beforehand and then displayed later.

 ## Installation